Britain's digital banks: profitable or just popular?

 “I love the instantaneity of it,” she said, although she wouldn’t use it as her main bank because it pays no interest on deposits and has no branches to visit in an emergency.

-But for the new banks, becoming central to users’ lives is the key to accessing the wealth of data needed to nudge them towards the right products, and making money in the process.
+But for the new banks, becoming central to users’ lives is the key to accessing the wealth of data needed to nudge them toward the right products, and making money in the process.

 “The important place in people’s financial lives is where the data is,” said Starling Bank CEO Anne Boden.